There are no current openings with JTP.

 Applications are currently being accepted.
 Email firstname.lastname@example.org or call 919-215-0889 for more information.

-Job Posting: Producing Artistic Director, The Justice Theater Project
+Producing Artistic Director, The Justice Theater Project - Currently interviewing candidates.

 The Justice Theater Project, (JTP) the Triangle’s premiere social justice theater company, is seeking a Producing Artistic Director.
 Located primarily in Raleigh, North Carolina, JTP has been producing professional theater since 2004, has an operating budget of over $400,000 and reaches 9,000 patrons each year through main stage productions, an annual holiday production, staged readings and youth summer theater camps.

 The Producing Artistic Director is responsible for conceiving, developing, and implementing the artistic vision of this mission driven community resource.
 This includes major decisions about the ongoing development of the aesthetic values and artistic and educational programming, in collaboration with the Executive Producer, Board of Directors, and appropriate committees.

 He/she will be accountable for continuing to elevate the quality and breadth of programming and all aspects of the organization’s artistic administration, including partnership development and production.
 The Producing Artistic Director reports to the Executive Producer; the position is three-quarter time and does not include health care benefits.